Placement: 20°00’ of Aquarius to 03° 20’ of Pisces

 Pushkara Navamsha/Bhaga: 2nd and 4th pada/NA

-Deity: The deity of this nakshatra is Aja Ekapada.
-It is one of 11 different Rudras, who has one body with twin heads.
-Rudra is basically a form of Shiva.
-Rudras are created to bring an end to something to create something new (as a means of transformation).
-Vedic texts say that God Shiva is the inertia and Goddess Parvati is the energy.
-It means Shiva does everything through his Shakti aka Parvati.
-But the same texts say that Shiva creates Rudras as well especially when there is a dire need.
-Rudras are different embodiment of Shiva's energy.
-Aja Ekapada is depicted in different forms in different scriptures and upon which, my favourite is the one where God Shiva stands on one foot with Lord Brahma and Vishnu emerging out of him on either side of his body.
-This form is also said to be the ultimate stage of God Shiva when he destroys the universe and pulls back everything inside him including the trinity.
-Check the pic of Ajaikapada here.
+Deity: The ruling deity of Purva Bhadrapada nakshatra is Aja Ekapada, one of the eleven Rudras who has one body with twin heads, also called "twin headed dragon".
+Rudra is a form of Shiva, created to bring an end to something in order to transform it into something new.
+In Vedic texts, Shiva is referred to as the inertia while Goddess Parvati is the energy, and it is believed that Shiva accomplishes everything through his Shakti or Parvati.
+However, when there is a dire need, Shiva creates Rudras as a different embodiment of his energy.
+Aja Ekapada is depicted in various forms in scriptures, and one of the popular depictions is the one where Shiva has only one leg, with Lord Brahma and Vishnu emerging out of his leg on either side.
+This form represents the ultimate state of Shiva, from whom everything emerges, including the holy trinity who then creates the universe.
+When the life of the universe is over, Shiva destroys the universe and pulls everything back inside him, including the trinity.
+Click to view the image of Ajaikapada.

-Inauspiciousness: You may wonder why it is considered as one of the most inauspicious nakshatras even though it is considered as the luckiest one.
-It's because it represents the best of both worlds.
-The best of goods and worst of bads, its duality on all levels.
-So you don't have to take the risk.
+Inauspiciousness: You might question why it is regarded as one of the most unlucky nakshatras, even though it is deemed the luckiest one.
+The reason is that it embodies the best of both worlds - the best of goods and the worst of bads - duality on all levels.
+Therefore, it's best not to take any risks.

-Religious importance: In Tamilnadu (South India), the month of Maasi comes in between Feb and March every year when Sun transits through Aquarius.
-Religious festivals like Maha Shivaratri and Maasi Magam are celebrated in this month in Chidambram, the holy city of Lord Nataraja temple.
+Religious importance: Every year in Tamilnadu, South India, the month of Maasi falls between February and March, during the transit of the Sun through the constellation Aquarius.
+This month is significant for religious festivals such as Maha Shivaratri and Maasi Magam, which are celebrated in Chidambaram, the holy city of Lord Nataraja temple.